Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Additive symmetrization of operators

-Recall that $S_{0}(A)$ as a symmetric operator is closable.
-If its closure is self-adjoint, the operator is called essentially self-adjoint.
-In fact, the above property reflects the essential self-adjointness of $S_{0}(A)$. \begin{proposition} Suppose $S_{0}(A)$ is essentially self-adjoint.
-Then the closure $S_{A}$ of $S_{0}(A)$ is proper if and only if \eqref{EQ: TraceNumbersIdentityMaxOnAdjointDomain} is satisfied. \end{proposition} \begin{proof} Indeed, since $S_{A}$ is the closure of $S_{0}(A)$, we have $\beta_{k}(S_{0}(A)) = \beta_{k}(S_{A})$ for any $k=1,2,\ldots$.
-From this the conclusion follows. \end{proof}
+Recall that $S_{0}(A)$, as a symmetric operator, is closable.
+If its closure is self-adjoint, the operator is called \textit{essentially self-adjoint}.
+In fact, the above discussed property reflects the essential self-adjointness of $S_{0}(A)$. \begin{proposition} Suppose $S_{0}(A)$ is essentially self-adjoint.
+Then the closure $S_{A}$ of $S_{0}(A)$ provides a proper additive symmetrization of $A$ if and only if \eqref{EQ: TraceNumbersIdentityMaxOnAdjointDomain} is satisfied. \end{proposition} \begin{proof} Indeed, since $S_{A}$ is the closure of $S_{0}(A)$, we obtain $\beta_{k}(S_{0}(A)) = \beta_{k}(S_{A})$ for any $k=1,2,\ldots$.
+From this, the conclusion follows. \end{proof}

 A more general criterion can be obtained in terms of the Friedrichs extension of $S_{0}(A)$.
-For this, we need to introduce some standard terminology.
+For this, we need to introduce some standard terminology, see \cite[Section 1.2.1]{FrankLaptevWeidl2022} for the related theory.

-Let $B$ be a symmetric bilinear form (for brevity, a form) in $\mathbb{H}$ defined on a dense domain $\mathcal{D}(B)$.
-It is called \textit{bounded from above}, if there exists $M>0$ such that
+Let $B$ be a symmetric bilinear form (for brevity, form) in $\mathbb{H}$ defined on a dense domain $\mathcal{D}(B)$.
+It is called \textit{bounded from above} if there exists $M>0$ such that

 Then $\mathcal{D}(B)$ can be endowed with the \textit{energetic norm}